 After they loaded Sprocket in the trailer, Kiki headed back to Isabela and Elaine headed to Rincon to teach riding.
 At some point she realized she left a camera back in Aguada after loading Sprocket so she ran back to look for it.

 The car stopped.
 Quit.
 Dead.
 She called me.
 Fortunately I was in the only place on the planet I get phone signal.
 I was able to call our favorite tow-truck mechanic (it tells you something about our lives that we have a favorite tow-truck mechanic).
 He said he would go get her.

-But - he got delayed and Elaine sat by the side of the road for nearly three hours.
+But - he got delayed and Elaine sat by the side of the road for nearly four hours.
 One of her students and her mother stopped to make sure Elaine was okay.
 She also said she'd try to find the camera.

 Sitting by the side of the road, Elaine had cell signal so she called several people, including our daughter Amy.
 Among other things Amy told her that two good friends - our former kite teammates - were in a horrible car accident.
 Bob was killed and his wife Karen is in critical condition.